hackerb9/lsix/README.md

     !
 Allow sixel graphics.
 (Try: "convert -colors 16 foo.jpg sixel:-"). xterm*decTerminalID	:	vt340

-## Detecting screen size requires xterm configuration
+## Configuration

+Because `lsix` is currently designed to be very simple, there are no command line flags, no configuration files, no knobs to twiddle, or frobs to frobnosticate.
+However, since the script is so simple, if you want to make a change, it's pretty easy to do just by editing the file.
+Everything is nicely commented with the most common default variables at the top.

+## Old versions of xterm do not detect window size

-If you are using xterm, to have `lsix` automatically adjust how many tiles it shows based on your window size, you'll need to add the following to your .Xresources:
+If you are using Xterm(328) or below, to have `lsix` automatically adjust how many tiles it shows based on your window size, you'll need to add the following to your .Xresources:

     !
 Allow lsix to read the terminal window size (op #14) xterm*allowWindowOps      : False